 In 2015, I started doing live paintings at weddings and events.
 The irony of becoming a “wedding painter” as the result of a painful divorce is not lost on me, but I love being present for one of the most intimate moments in people’s lives.
 I try to represent the feeling and spirit of their day on a canvas.
 Making those types of marks on that type of day seems a physical way of sharing in their joy.

-My four and half year old son and I currently live in a sixty-something year old house in downtown Covington where we take lots of walks trying to name the birds we see flying through the oak trees, make amazing breakfasts, and enjoy the life we are actively creating.
+My six year old son and I currently live in a sixty-something year old house in downtown Covington where we take lots of walks trying to name the birds we see flying through the oak trees, make amazing breakfasts, and enjoy the life we are actively creating.